Against the Wind (1948 film)

-Against the Wind is a black-and-white British film directed by Charles Crichton and produced by Michael Balcon, released through Ealing Studios in 1948.
-Against the Wind is a World War II sabotage/resistance drama set in occupied Belgium, starring Robert Beatty, Jack Warner and Simone Signoret (in her first English-language film role).
+Against the Wind is a 1948 British war film directed by Charles Crichton and produced by Michael Balcon starring Robert Beatty, Jack Warner and Simone Signoret (in her first English-language film role).

+It is a sabotage/resistance drama set in occupied Belgium.

 Plot

 Roman Catholic priest Fr Elliott goes to the Natural History Museum to meet a section-head in the wartime British Special Operations Executive.
 On accepting his offer to train for covert operations behind enemy lines in Belgium, he meets a disparate group of existing recruits, including Michèle the Belgian émigrée (Signoret), whose sweetheart has died after the occupation of Belgium, Emile, who misses his family, and Julie, who flirts with Fr Elliott despite his celibate status.
 Michèle's motives are initially questioned before she is finally given the green light for operations abroad.
 On completion of their training Fr Elliott and Julie are parachuted into Belgium, briefed to destroy a Nazi records office in Brussels and to spring prominent SOE agent Andrew from custody, but Julie is killed during the drop.

 A wanted man in Belgium after past missions, Emile is sent for plastic surgery to allow him to go on another.
 He finds out that his wife has in fact managed to leave occupied Belgium and goes to meet her, risking his dismissal.
-However, as he didn’t speak to her and was not recognised by her, he is given the benefit of the doubt by his section-head.
+However, as he did not speak to her and was not recognised by her, he is given the benefit of the doubt by his section-head.
 In the meantime another agent, Max, goes to meet his contact with the Germans, to whom he is willing to betray the Belgian network for money.
 As Max, Emile, wireless operator Michèle and explosives expert Scotty are flown to Belgium, the police inform SOE that the contact, who is Irish, is on their 'watch list' and that Max is thus a double-agent.
 It is too late to recall the plane and the whole group parachutes into Belgium as planned, but soon afterwards Michèle executes Max after receiving a radio message revealing his treachery.
 She also begins to fall in love with Scotty.

 The records office is successfully destroyed and Jacques, another SOE agent working undercover as a Belgian Fascist Quisling, manages to get word to Fr Elliott on Andrew's prison arrangements.
 Their attempt to spring him from jail is foiled by an untimely RAF bombing raid, however, and Scotty begins suffering from toothache due to his damp hideout in a church crypt.
 The group attempt to get him to a dentist, but his poor French accent leads to his arrest by the Gestapo.
 Jacques manages to effect Scotty's escape, but at the cost of his cover and life.
 The remaining agents then manage to hijack the train taking Andrew to Germany, evade the Germans pursuing them and finally get him safely on a night-flight back to Britain.